simonxiang1/st/README.md

 ## Personal build of st terminal

-The simple terminal is a very clean terminal that doesn't come with very much, so I patched it to give it some functionality and style.
+The simple terminal is a very clean terminal emulator that doesn't come with very much, so I patched it to give it some functionality and style.

 To install, simply run
 ```